pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

  ```
 <br>

 In other languages, the **?** ternary operator might be used to form ternary expressions.
 A ternary expression is commonly associated with if-else chains as a viable alternative.
-The way a ternary expression is evaluated in Python is: ``{result if expression is true} if {expression} else {result if expression is false}``.<br>
+The way a ternary expression is evaluated in Python is: <br>
+``{result if expression is true} if {expression} else {result if expression is false}``.<br>

 Consider the sample below, where we're determining if the number 32 is even or odd and printing whether it is or isn't.<br>